VerzatileDev/University.217_TeachingMaterials/Session 1/README.md

 These are the same versions as the ones from 212CR so they should not cause any issues overall.

-> You can download the library files I use through-out this tutorial series by downloading and extracting the _"Library Files"_ .zip file on the module Moodle page.
+> You can download the library files I use through-out this tutorial series by downloading and extracting the _"Library Files"_ .zip file on the module Aula page.

 These libraries are created for a certain build of project which can be a mix of Debug or Release and Win32 (x86) or Win64 (x64).
 For our case, these are for both Debug or Release and Win64 (x64).